 3. Non-approved application development – The necessity for analyzing growing datasets and staying agile has led to increased demand for organization-created applications, placing a strain on DevOps.
 Research by OutSystems has found that 62 percent of enterprises have a backlog of more than 10 apps waiting to be developed, leading to more applications than ever being developed outside the purview of IT and cybersecurity departments.

 4. Decommissioned hardware and software – Although many organizations focus on protecting devices that are on the network, more than 70 percent of data breach events are caused by off-network devices.
 Just because a device is decommissioned doesn’t necessarily mean that it’s been turned off, disconnected from the network, or disposed of properly.

-Also called stealth IT, shadow IT systems are developed because the IT department is either too busy or not interested in the project.
+, shadow IT systems are developed because the IT department is either too busy or not interested in the project.

 On the one hand, shadow IT can improve workflow efficiency by introducing collaboration and automation that allows for faster results within departments.
 However, since these undocumented hardware and software solutions are procured or developed without consultation of the IT and cybersecurity departments, both secure coding and consideration for information security standards, policies and regulatory legislation are often overlooked.

 As a result, shadow IT may not address requirements such as:

 - Assessment and Authorization (A&A) – specifically, high-level requirements like system categorization found in US government standards such as FIPS 199;